gokdenizozkan/ddd/README.md

 ### Features to be implemented after release

 - Pageable spatialRecommendation listing (thanks to modifiable query structure).
+- Store rating average should be periodically calculated from scratch and updated in the store table.

 ## Diagrams and Relationships